siraben/eopl/README.md

 ## Why?
 It's somewhat awkward to fit in a datatype language into Scheme, which lacks static typing and pattern matching.
-Why not use Standard ML, which uses the powerful Hindley-Milner type system to do the heavy lifting?
+Why not use Standard ML, which allows us to use the powerful Hindley-Milner type system to do the heavy lifting?

 ## Implementation
 The parser is implemented with parser combinators.
 Currently it's